Phlash Phelps: Different on-air jobs around the country

-After a potential internship at B-104 fell through, through more contest entries Phelps parlayed his knowledge of current music to the program director at local rival WQSR (Q105) instead, garnering an internship there when he was 17 and still in high school.
+After a potential internship at B-104 in Baltimore fell through, through more contest entries Phelps parlayed his knowledge of current music to the program director at local rival WQSR (Q105) instead, garnering an internship there when he was 17 and still in high school.

-In the common industry practice he then attempted to work his way up the ladder, holding a series of on-air jobs in secondary and tertiary markets.
+Phelps's career began by holding a series of on-air jobs in secondary and tertiary markets.

-For instance, in 1995 after his departure from WDJB (B-106 FM) in Fort Wayne, Indiana, where he spent five years, his longest stint during this period, he joined WSSX (95SX) in Charleston, South Carolina as its morning drive personality.
+In 1995, after spending five years at WDJB (B-106 FM) in Fort Wayne, Indiana, he joined WSSX (95SX) in Charleston, South Carolina as its morning drive personality.

-Phelps is known for his never-ending travels around the United States.
+Phelps is known for travelling around the United States.
 By the time he was age 23 he had been to 49 states, with his 50th state, Alaska, added at age 29.
-A true radio enthusiast, at times in his career he traveled to different radio markets in the country just to tape the broadcasts of different personalities.
+He has travelled to different radio markets in the country to record the broadcasters.

 Phelps created a show that reflected his desire to capture both the craziness of Rick Dees and the fastness of Terry "Motormouth" Young.

-As the title of the Phlash Phelps Phunny Pharm indicates, a central conceit is to replace all instances of the letter 'f' with 'ph'.
+As the title of the Phlash Phelps Phunny Pharm indicates, a central concept is to replace all instances of the letter 'f' with 'ph'.
 Thus his fan club was called the Phlash Phelps Phunny Pharm Phan Clan (and years later, listeners would call in and recite what number they were in the club).
 When he talks about the professional American football league, he refers to the "NPHL" rather than the "NFL"; the 27th state to join the union is "Phlorida", not "Florida", and so forth.
 The fast talking is exemplified by showing how fast he can recite the letters of the alphabet backwards and similar feats.

-By 2000 he was back in Fort Wayne, this time doing mornings for WCKZ (Rhythmic/102.3), before leaving in September 2000 for the East Coast and satellite radio.
+By 2000, he was back in Fort Wayne, this time doing mornings for WCKZ (Rhythmic/102.3), before leaving in September 2000 for the East Coast and satellite radio.